 Wentzville receives an average of 37" of rain annually, creating many millions of gallons of stormwater runoff each year.
 The volume and speed of runoff can cause flooding and erosion and destroy natural habitat.
 The Stormwater Management Program is the City of Wentzville's ongoing commitment to manage flood risk and comply with state and federal laws to help improve our community's water quality.
 Do your part to help keep Wentzville's waterways healthy for people, fish, and wildlife.
 And remember...only rain should go down storm drains.

-Wentzville Middle School students are teaming up to tackle litter in Wentzville parks through the GREEN partnership with GM, Earth Force, and the City of Wentzville.
-Students are organizing a trash can artwork design contest to raise public awareness of litter prevention in our local parks and community.
-The contest will be open to Wentzville students as well as the public.
-The contest will run through April 24, 2017.
+Wentzville Middle School students teamed up to tackle litter in Wentzville parks through the GREEN partnership with Friends of the Wentzville Parks, GM, Earth Force, and the City of Wentzville.
+Students organized a trash can artwork design contest to raise public awareness of litter prevention in our local parks and community.

 Water Resources Survey